LeoCh01/Quol/README.md

 1. **Extract the ZIP file:**

-- Download the `windows-helper.zip` file from the repository.
+- Download the latest `windows-helper.zip` file from releases.
 - Extract the contents to your desired location on your computer.

 2. **Run the Application:**